yohanchatelain/fmriprep/docs/installation.rst

 .. note::

-   Depending on how Singualrity is configured on your cluster it might or might not automatically bind (mount or expose) host folders to the container.
+   Depending on how Singularity is configured on your cluster it might or might not automatically bind (mount or expose) host folders to the container.
-   If this is not done automatically you will need to bind the necessary folders using the ``-B <host_folder>:<container_folder``
+   If this is not done automatically you will need to bind the necessary folders using the ``-B <host_folder>:<container_folder`` Singularity flag.
-Singularity flag.
    For example: ::

       $ singularity run --clearenv -B /work:/work ~/poldracklab_fmriprep_latest-2016-12-04-5b74ad9a4c4d.simg \